xtitox/sfdx-project-template/README.md

 ]
 ```

-## Part 3: Making changes
+## Part 3: Input Gitlab CI/CD Pipeline Environment Variables

-To Start working you will need to create a branch and clone your repositry locally
+TO DO @doug -- Which environment variables are needed where to get the values, which ones have sensative information, which env. variables need to be protected and default value for those variables.

-## Part 4: Setting up GitLab Pipelines
+## Part 4: Develop your App

+TO DO : @Doug -- Disclaimer that this has a sample 'hello world' app already pre-installed that can be easily removed/updated.

+Overview on what needs to be done if a developer wanted to develop their own app.

 ## Part 5: Deploying to Production

-Deploy your changes to production using [packaging](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_dev2gp.htm)
+Simply commit a change to your repository and see the GitLab CI/CD pipeline kick off!